 Today, we’re asking: are celebrities real estate geniuses?

-Whatever the reason (so the myth goes) celebrities are amazing at buying real estate.
+Whatever the reason (so the myth goes) celebrities are surprising at buying real estate.

 We put our crack myth investigation team on it and found out, no, this myth is NOT true.